| || |

 Great care must be taken around trees, scrub and when picking up material for a fire, etc. Always sleep off the ground or in a tent with a sewn in groundsheet.
 Take particular care if moving around at night as this is when snakes hunt.
 Some snake species are arboreal and may not be readily noticeable, so take care if cutting off branches.
 Some snakes are dangerous by way of constriction.
 African rock pythons (Python sebae) are the largest and most temperamental snake in Africa.
 Aggressive constrictors, rock pythons prey upon animals of all sizes from rodents to antelopes and have attacked humans.

-Ticks are a problem in savanna and grassland in general.
+Ticks are a problem in savannah and grassland in general.
 Tick–bite fever is a bacterial infection that is spread through the bite of infected ticks.

 The most common varieties of tick bite infections are: